 Author: Carol Haberle

 Summer, 1st December to 28th/29th February, is the season when we can appreciate our cool temperate maritime climate.
 Influenced by the oceans surrounding our island state, Tasmania escapes searing heat and high humidity.
 Average Summer temperatures in Tasmania are between 17° and 23° Celsius (62° and 73° Fahrenheit) but we do occasionally record temperatures right up to the mid 30s Celsius range.
-Summer… Fun in the Sun in Tasmania by Carol Haberle Daylight Savings continues throughout the whole of the Summer season, providing us with an average 14.7 hours of daylight each day.
-Hobart sees the most summertime daylight...Read More
+Summer Fun and Sun: Tasmania by Carol Haberle Daylight Savings continues throughout the whole of the Summer season, providing us with an average 14.7 hours of daylight each day.
+Hobart sees the most summertime daylight hours of...Read More

 Living in Tasmania, growing up by the beach in Penguin, travelling daily by bus to Ulverstone via the Old Coast Road during my high school years, I was a child who grew up with a coastal life.
 Today, with a love of landscape photography, looking through the lens of my cameras has opened my eyes to all the beauty I once took for granted.
 Here on the North West Coast of Tasmania so much coastal beauty can be found.
 Ulverstone to Penguin via The Old Coast Road by Carol Haberle One of my favourite scenic drives is to travel...Read More